A bill that has passed third reading in the House of Assembly and has received Royal Assent.

 A motion that deals with a routine matter, such as a motion to adjourn.

-An official notice or order issued by the Lieutenant Governor.
+An official notice issued by the Lieutenant Governor.
 The House of Assembly is called into session by proclamation upon the advice of the Executive Council.

-A bill that applies to the entire province, usually introduced by a cabinet minister.
+A bill containing statements of law that are of general application throughout the whole province and apply to all citizens of the province, usually introduced by a cabinet minister.
 A public bill introduced by a member who is not a cabinet minister is known as a Private Members Public Bill.

 The informal name for the Order of the Day formally known as Oral Questions Put by Members to Ministers.
 During this time, members can ask cabinet ministers direct questions about government priorities and policies.
 Question Period occurs on Tuesdays, Wednesdays, Thursdays, and Fridays for not more than fifty minutes.
 Questions must be concisely presented and related to matters for which the minister is responsible.